reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 ## Lab Objectives

-In this lab, you will complete the following activities:
+In this lab, you will complete the following:

-* Create a Logic App that sends an email
+- Exercise 1: Create HTTP Web Hook Logic App that sends an email
-* Configure an Azure IoT Hub Event Subscription
+- Exercise 2: Configure Azure IoT Hub Event Subscription
-* Create new devices to trigger the Logic App
+- Exercise 3: Test Your Logic App with New Devices

 ### Exercise 1: Create HTTP Web Hook Logic App that sends an email